ebean-orm/ebean/README.md

 #### IntelliJ IDEA

 We want to get IntelliJ to run tests using classpath similar to Maven Surefire.
 To do this set:
-`Junit -> modify options -> Do not use module-path option`
+`JUnit -> modify options -> Do not use module-path option`

 To set this option as the global default for IntelliJ use:

-`Run - Edit Configurations -> Edit configuration templates -> Junit -> modify options - Do not use module-path option`
+`Run - Edit Configurations -> Edit configuration templates -> JUnit -> modify options - Do not use module-path option`